Timesheet software: benefits and what to look for

 Small errors create payroll disputes and compliance issues

 Manual time tracking involves multiple handoffs.
-Employees write down their hours.
-You or your payroll manager enter them into a database.
+Employees write down their hours, then you or your payroll manager enter them into a database.
 Each step introduces risk, and for a non-incorporated employer, these errors can make you liable to a fine of up to $10,000 for a first offence.

 A three looks like a five.
 A two looks like a seven.
 Keystroke errors happen during transcription.
 These small mistakes lead to incorrect pay, frustrated employees, and potential disputes.

 When problems arise, tracing the source is difficult.
 You're left comparing paper records against database entries, trying to figure out where things went wrong.
-For compliance purposes, this lack of a clear audit trail can become a serious issue, as employers must keep employment and payroll records for at least 36 months after employment ends.
+For compliance purposes, this lack of a clear audit trail can become a serious issue.
+Under the Canada Labour Code, employers must keep employment and payroll records for at least 36 months after employment ends.

 Processing manual timesheets wastes valuable time